Treats chronic gout.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to pegloticase, or if you have a rare blood problem called glucose-6-phosphate dehydrogenase (G6PD) deficency or favism.
-Do not use this medicine to treat asymptomatic hyperuricemia (high uric acid in the blood without noticeable symptoms).
+Do not receive this medicine if you have had an allergic reaction to pegloticase or if you have glucose-6-phosphate dehydrogenase (G6PD) deficiency or favism.
+Do not use this medicine to treat asymptomatic hyperuricemia.

 How to Use This Medicine